odak.learn.tools

 -

-rotx(tensor) –Rotation matrix along X axis.
+Tensor–Rotation matrix along the X axis.

 Source code in odak/learn/tools/transformation.py